rohunkulshrestha/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](sshfile.PNG)

-By entering my name after the words "Host", I was able to set-up a nickname to be used everytime I log into the ineg6 servers rather than that lengthy course-specific one shown after "User":
+By entering my name after the words "Host", I was able to set-up a nickname to be used everytime I log into the ineg6 servers (shown on the first line of the picture below) rather than that lengthy course-specific one shown after "User":

 ![Image](sshConsole.PNG)